Anil Kapoor: Acting career

-19791980s
+19791980s: Rise and establishment

 Anil Kapoor made his Hindi film debut with Umesh Mehra's Hamare Tumhare (1979), in a small role.
 He then starred as a lead actor in the 1980 Telugu film, Vamsa Vruksham directed by veteran Bapu.
 In the same year, he also appeared in two more Hindi films – Ek Baar Kaho and Hum Paanch.
 In 1981, he appeared in M. S. Sathyu 's Kahan Kahan Se Guzar Gaya.
 After playing a small role in Shakti (1982), he made his Kannada film debut with Mani Ratnam's debut directorial Pallavi Anu Pallavi (1983).
 He played his first Hindi film leading role in Woh Saat Din (1983) which was directed by Bapu and featured Padmini Kolhapure and Naseeruddin Shah.
 He gained recognition in Bollywood with Yash Chopra's action drama Mashaal (1984) as a tapori, for which he won his first Filmfare Award for Best Supporting Actor.
 His tapori persona and stubble look was considered unconventional at the time, but would become fashionable in India many years later.
 Kapoor's 1985 releases included Yudh and Saaheb.
 Yudh featured him uttering his iconic line "Ek Dum Jhakaas".
 But it was Meri Jung (1985), wherein he played the role of an angry young lawyer fighting for justice that earned him his first nomination for the Filmfare Award for Best Actor.

 He then played a comic tapori again in Karma (1986), the biggest hit of the year.
-Also in 1986, Kapoor played the role of a carefree playboy in the hit Janbaaz, co-starring Feroz Khan.
-Kapoor's other release of 1986, Insaaf Ki Awaaz with Rekha, was a box office hit.
-In the same year, Basu Chatterjee directed Chameli Ki Shaadi where he was seen doing a comedic role and the film was a success at the box office.

 He was the protagonist in Shekhar Kapur's sci-fi film Mr. India (1987), the biggest hit of the year.
-The film became one of his biggest box-office hits and shot him to superstardom.
+The film became one of his biggest box-office hits and shot him to stardom.
 In 1988, he won his first Filmfare Award for Best Actor for his performance in the film, Tezaab, the biggest blockbuster of 1988.
 The same year also saw the release of Kasam, an action drama directed by Umesh Mehra.
-Anil proved to be the only saving grace in commercial failures like Ram-Avtar and Vijay.
 The following year, he delivered Ram Lakhan (which became the second-highest box office earner of 1989) featuring Madhuri Dixit in the chartbuster song One Two Ka Four.
 In Rakhwala, Kapoor played the role of a tapori, and the film was declared a success.
 Kapoor's portrayal of an autistic man in Eeshwar (1989) was well-received and established his versatility as an actor, earning him his third nomination for the Filmfare Award for Best Actor.
+He went on to star again alongside Jackie Shroff and Madhuri Dixit in the crime thriller Parinda (1989), his last film of the year, one of the highest grossing films of 1989.